 Wholesale Vegetable Market

-You couldn’t be any more central in Sri Lanka than here.
-Therefore Dambulla plays an important role for the farmers and vegetable wholesale market.
-All farmers Sri Lanka wide bring their harvest to Dambulla to the wholesale market and from there the vegetables are sold all over Sri Lanka.
+You can hardly be more central in Sri Lanka than in Dambulla.
+Therefore Dambulla plays an important role for the farmers and the vegetable trade of the country.
+Almost all farmers in Sri Lanka bring their harvest to Dambulla to the wholesale market and from there the vegetables are sold all over Sri Lanka.

-It’s free to visit this market is free of charge.
+To visit this market is free of charge.
 It’s open every day except public holidays.
 It opens early in the morning (no fixed opening hours).
-Morning is a good time to visit, as it’s not too busy.
-In the afternoon and evening it gets super busy and hectic – with people carrying big bags of veggies on their shoulders or pushing some carts.
-All among countless lorries that block each others way.
+Morning to noon is a good time to visit, as it is not too busy yet.
+In the afternoons and evenings it gets very busy and hectic – with many people carrying big bags of vegetables on their shoulders or pushing some carts.
+And all this between countless trucks blocking each other’s way.

 It’s also possible to do a night safari to see loris.
 Loris are small nocturnal primates living up high in the trees.
 The night safari starts at 7pm, costs Rs.
 1500 per person and is highly recommended.

-The two guides will lead you with red light head torches through the jungle – a wonderful, unique experience!
-The atmosphere is amazing, when pacing slowly and in total silence through the red lighted jungle.
+The two guides will lead you with red headlight torches through the forest.
+The atmosphere is amazing when pacing slowly and in total silence through the red-lighted jungle.
+A wonderful, unique experience!

-Your luck on seeing loris depends on the weather.
-During my visit it was quite windy (wind season is roughly from May to August).
-Our guide saw loris two times, but both times they disappeared (jumped off to the next tree) before my eyes had a chance to adjust to the light and find the spot he was pointing at.
-I was told the best time to visit for the loris safari is December to May, as there is no wind.
-The wind apparently scares them and make them jump from tree to tree, which makes it harder to spot them in the pitch-black night.
+Your luck in seeing Loris depends on the weather.
+During my visit it was quite windy (the wind season goes from about May to August).
+Our guide saw Loris twice, but both times they disappeared (jumped to the next tree) before my eyes could get used to the darkness and find the spot he pointed to.
+I was told that the best time for the Loris safari was from December to May, as there is no wind.
+The wind apparently frightens them and makes them jump from tree to tree, making it harder to find them in the pitch-black night.
 But nevertheless, it was indescribably beautiful and worthwhile, even without Loris sighting.

-The whole visit takes about an hour time.
+The whole visit takes about an hour.
 The entrance fee is 2 USD.
-There is also a small shop for souvenirs and postcards inside, which offers these for a very competitive price (postcards Rs 20 each, other items come with price tags and are far from being overpriced tourist rip-offs!).
-The shop has a limited variety though, don’t expect too much.
-There were a couple of small wood-carved Buddhas and that was pretty much it.
+There is also a small shop for souvenirs and postcards inside, which sells them at a very reasonable price (postcards are Rs 20 each, other items have price tags and are far from being overpriced tourist rip-offs!)
+However, the souvenir shop has a limited selection: There were a few small wood-carved Buddhas, and that was pretty much it.

 Lakes around Dambulla

 On the other side of the Kandalama Lake is the famous 5-star Kandalama Heritance Hotel, which is really recommended for swimming in their pool (for a small fee, see the end of this post).